Tom-PIT/Connected.Docs/en/Common/CodeLists/BusinessDirectory.md

 ### Contacts

 The **Contacts** tag opens the interface for managing contact persons related to the selected record.
-Users can add, edit, or delete contact details such as name, role, phone number, and email address.
+You can add, edit, or delete contact details such as name, role, phone number, and email address.
 See the dedicated [Contacts](Contacts.md) document for details.

-### Bank Accounts
+### Bank accounts

 The **Bank accounts** tag opens the interface for managing the record’s financial accounts.
 Each account includes fields such as bank name, IBAN, and currency.
 Multiple accounts per record are supported.
 See the dedicated [Bank accounts](BankAccounts.md) document for details.